Strawberry Cream Pencil Case ~

-Second Semester of school is back in full force.
-With that in mind my daughter and I decided to make pencil cases along with a few other items for charity.
+Our School year is coming to an end.
+With that in mind my daughter and I decided to get a jump start on making pencil cases along with a few other items for our Charity, Crafting A Rainbow Of Hope.
+They are quick and easy travel projects.
 Secretly I would put a few crochet hooks in the case along with a pencil.
+Enjoy!

 Level of Difficulty – Intermediate